 - Western Aleutian Islands, Alaska

-- The Chaluka Site contributes significant data about the origins and history of the Aleut people and their culture.
+- The Chaluka Site has important information about the origins and history of Aleutian culture

 - National Historic Landmark, since December 29, 1962